molikto/mlang/README.md

 values is considered "context free", all operation done on a value don't need to be pass in a context object

+#### recursive elaboration

+recursive code is done by everytime a new item in a let expression (or global) is added to the context, we re-evaluate all stuff that depends on it recursively and rewire the pointers, these ones refers to a open variable before

 #### structural types

 unlike almost all implementations, we try to treat type definitions structural. validity of recursive definitions can mostly done by syntax restrictions, just like how people makes "nested inductive definitions" works (I suppose). so there is no "schema" of parameterized inductive type definitions, just recursive sum types under a telescope, the "schema" then is a semantics level predicate, not syntax level construction